 Read some of our tips to improving your visibility at night.

-The ultra-wide tires are soft and are about as good as airless can get.
-But still they are not pneumatic and Fluid FreeRide makes no bones about not riding in the rain.
+As the name suggests, the WideWheel has oversized 4″ wide wheels that are a defining characteristic of both the look and feel of this scooter.
+The ultra-wide tires are very supple and you can actually deform them pretty easily by just pushing with your finger.
+They are about as good as airless can get.
+However, they are not pneumatic and Fluid FreeRide makes no bones about not riding in the rain.

 Suspension is not springy, but does a fine job absorbing road bumps.

-This is one of the first scooters without problems out of the box or shipping having damage.
-All the features work as advertised.
-Folding mechanism is unique.
+On one hand, the stem and folding parts — both with use a screw mechanism — are solid.
+You’ll never experience any stem wobble or handlebars that spontaneously fold themselves while riding.
 Due to folding and locking mechanism, the stem is actually more solid than the high end Dualtrons, which have some play in the steering bearings.

 The ultra wide wheels and dual suspension make this a super easy scooter to ride to work or cruise down to the local coffee shop on.

 If you’re looking for a comfortable and thrilling ride that’s fun fast and not scary fast, then look no further.